BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

 Running: <signature> <pubKey> OP_CHECKSIG
 Stack: [ True ]
 ```
-The Script now ends and the transaction is allowed to respend the UTXO in question.
+The Script now ends and if it was successful, the transaction is allowed to respend the UTXO in question.

 ### Use btcdeb for a P2PKH Example

 Testing out actual Bitcoin transactions with `btcdeb` is a bit trickier, because you need to know the public key and a signature to make everything work, and generating the latter is somewhat difficult.
-However, one way to test things is to let Bitcoin do the work for you in generating a transaction that will unlock a UTXO.
-That's what you've done above, generating a new transaction to let `bitcoin-cli` do the work of calculating the `<signature>` and `<pubKey>` and then looking at the raw transaction information of the UTXO to learn the locking script including the `<pubKeyHash>`
+However, one way to test things is to let Bitcoin do the work for you in generating a transaction that _would_ unlock a UTXO.
+That's what you've done above: generating the transaction to spend the UTXO caused `bitcoin-cli` to calculate the `<signature>` and `<pubKey>`.
+You then look at the raw transaction information of the UTXO to learn the locking script including the `<pubKeyHash>`

 You can put together the locking script, the signature, and the pubkey using `btcdeb`, showing how simple a P2PKH script is.
 ```